dlamblin/Hot-Air-Balloon-Learning-Game/README.md

 Cut all the spaces to the same size.
 Sophie picked about 2-3cm to a side.
-Place the 5th color home square as the starting piece and alternate other colors so that no two colors are next to each other, but that no more than 6 square seperate the same color repeating; then end with the final piece with the same color as the home piece.
+Place the 5th color home square as the starting piece and alternate other colors so that no two colors are next to each other, but that no more than 6 square separate the same color repeating; then end with the final piece with the same color as the home piece.
 Glue all these pieces in place to your board.
 Overlapping a little is allowed.
 The path may go over the designs you made.
 ##### Why 40 + 2 squares?